 If you’re using chalk paints or semi-gloss latex paints by brands like Glidden, Behr or Sherwin-Williams, you don’t have to mix at all.
 You simply have to shake up your paint can, open the lid, stir the mixture a bit and start painting.
 However, these paints typically have strong odors that can overwhelm you in small areas like RVs.
 For this reason and others, we recommend Real Milk Paint.

-To mix our powdered formulations, measure out one part Real Milk Paint and one part water, stir up the mixture, then wait for the foam to subside.
+To mix our powdered formulations, measure out one part Real Milk Paint and one part water, stir up the mixture using a paint brush, then wait for the foam to subside.
 If you want to get started right away, though, you can add our Anti-Foaming Agent to the mix.
 Additionally, if you’re working with tricky surfaces like laminate, consider adding our Paint Adhesion Promoter to the mix as well.